 - Dehydrated hummus, soups and refried beans

-- Epic Meat Bars (We like these for air travel snacks)
+- Epic Meat Bars (good air travel snacks)

-- Needed supplements or medicine not available in Brazil
+- supplements or medicine not available in Brazil

 - World’s Softest Comfy slippers